ARMkiyas/an-architecture-for-Serverless-Web-Application-on-AWS/README.md

-## Serverless Web Application on AWS with Encrypted RDS Backups in S3, RDS Proxy, and Deployment Automation

 This project demonstrates a secure, scalable, and performant serverless web application architecture on Amazon Web Services (AWS).
 It utilizes serverless services, best practices for secure backups, and RDS Proxy for enhanced performance.